Pylons/pyramid_formish/docs/index.rst

 Form Controllers
 ----------------

-A *form controller* is a class which has the following
+A *form controller* is a Python class which has the following
 responsibilities:

 - Provide the *default values* for the form's fields.